ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.1 Data Objects/3.2.1.2 PPM Segments/HOME.md

 ##### `ppmTask`

 > Get a single PpmTask by id.
-Returns undefined if does not exist
+Returns undefined if it does not exist

 * **Parameters**
-  * `id : Long!`
+  * `id : String!`
 * **Returns**
   * `PpmTask`